-There is a restaurant serving breakfast, lunch and dinner at pretty overpriced rates.
+On Cabo san Juan beach, there is a restaurant serving breakfast, lunch and dinner at pretty overpriced rates.
 I refused to pay 20.000 COP for scrambled eggs.
-But there are few other options as well, and many visitors pack their own lunch.
+But there are a few other, street-food-like options as well, and many visitors pack their own lunch.

-Once all the visitors that arrived just for the day have left, the beach became a true paradise.
-Water was divine to swim in, and it was a great camping experience.
+Once all the visitors that arrived just for the day had left, the beach became a true paradise.
+The water was divine to swim in, and it was a great camping experience.

 Tayrona National Park is most famous for its pristine beaches, and if you decide to take the conventional El Zaino trek – you will see plenty of them during your visit.